 Expense accounts for STRs (5000-5999)

-Short-term rentals have higher expense ratios than long-term rentals, often requiring more granular tracking to keep operating expense ratios below the recommended 40%.
-Your expense accounts should align with IRS Schedule E categories, but expand for internal management purposes.
+Short-term rentals have higher expense ratios than long-term rentals and often require more granular tracking to keep operating expense ratios below the recommended 40%.
+Your expense accounts should align with IRS Schedule E categories but be expanded for internal management purposes.

 Key expense accounts: